jbcodeforce/ML-studies/docs/genAI/rag.md

 See also the [retriever considerations section](#retriever-considerations) for more challenges.

-Those challenges can be addressed with adding agent before RAG.
+Those challenges can be addressed by adding agent before RAG.

 ###  RAG assessment scoping questions